 Best free iPad apps

-UPDATE: The newest addition to our list of the best free iPad apps of 2016 is Photoshop Fix – read on to find out more!
+UPDATE: MuseCam has been added to our list of the best free iPad apps – find out why on the next tab!

 It's a well-known fact that iOS users are far more likely to pay for apps than those on the Android platform.
 Whether it's software for the iPad or the iPhone, spending money through the app store just seems safer to many users.